 - Focus and assess vendors: Proactively drive the commercial vendor marketplace and better assess what you need and if a given vendor fulfils that need

 Has this work already been done?

 There is currently no data-driven comprehensive threat framework for insider threat.
 While there have been some attempts to develop conceptual threat frameworks for insider threat, those efforts are generally based on theory or have limited or no utility due to inadequate data quantity and quality.
 Most existing frameworks fail to account for both behavioral and cyber aspects of insider threat.

-> Threat frameworks for external adversaries are inappropriate for insider threat (e.g., MITRE’s ATT&CK, MITRE PRE-ATT&CK, MITRE CAPEC, Lockheed Martin Cyber Kill Chain).
+Threat frameworks for external adversaries do not work for insider threat (e.g., MITRE’s ATT&CK, MITRE PRE-ATT&CK, MITRE CAPEC, Lockheed Martin Cyber Kill Chain).
 Insider threats simply act differently than Advanced Persistent Threats (APTs).
 Malicious insiders know how to leverage organizational processes to meet their objectives, they obfuscate malicious activities inside their legitimate work activity, and they take actions that do not require them to directly interact with cyber systems or break rules.
 Malicious insiders engage in more than just cyber activities, and any credible, effective insider threat framework must account for the cyber, physical, organizational, and human components of insider threat.

-> What are the benefits of contributing data?
+What are the benefits of contributing data?